 RAD Summer Staycation

-This summer, some of Pittsburgh’s favorite attractions will offer more than 100,000 free admissions.
+Now through August 31, some of Pittsburgh’s favorite attractions are offering tens of thousands of free admissions.
 All you need is an Allegheny County library card and a RAD Pass reservation.

 WHO'S INVOLVED?